Raniac/NEURO-LEARN/README.md

 ### Environment

-- For Django: Python, Django, MySQL, etc. Use pip to install modules including Django and MySQL is recommended;
+- For Django: Python, Django, MySQL, etc. Using pip to install modules including Django and MySQL is recommended;
 - For Vue: Node.js.
-Use npm to install modules including Element-UI is recommended;
+Using npm to install modules including Element-UI is recommended;
 - For celery: rabbitmq, celery, django-celery.
-Use apt-get to install rabbitmq-server, and pip to install celery and django-celery;
+Using apt-get to install rabbitmq-server, and pip to install celery and django-celery;

 ### Build Project